tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 As a successful extended key update exchange invalidates previous secrets, SSLKEYLOGFILE {{?TLS-KEYLOGFILE=I-D.ietf-tls-keylogfile}} needs to be populated with new entries.
-As a result, two additional secret labels are utilized in the
+As a result, three additional secret labels are utilized in the
 SSLKEYLOGFILE:

 1. `CLIENT_TRAFFIC_SECRET_N+1`: identifies the